 Is a gravel bike faster than an MTB on road?

-It depends on the specific bikes being compared, but in general, a gravel bike will be faster than a mountain bike on smooth pavement.
 Gravel bikes have a more efficient geometry and narrower tires than mountain bikes, which makes them faster on smooth surfaces.
 However, on rough terrain, a mountain bike will be faster and more comfortable to ride than a gravel bike.